KumarMonu001/studentInfo---C/README.md

 # studentInfo---C
-It is a Student Information management system
+It is a Student Information management system program